Gísli Þórðarson

-Gísli Gottskálk Þórðarson (born 12 September 2004) is an Icelandic professional footballer who plays as a central midfielder for Ekstraklasa club Lech Poznań and the Iceland national team.
+Gísli Gottskálk Þórðarson (born 12 September 2004) is an Icelandic professional footballer who plays as a central midfielder for club FC St. Pauli, on loan from Ekstraklasa side Lech Poznań, and the Iceland national team.

 Club career

 Early career

-Born in Reykjavík, Þórðarson spent his early years in the Breiðablik youth teams, before joining Italian side Bologna on a one-year loan in 2020.
+Born in Reykjavík, Gísli spent his early years in the Breiðablik youth teams, before joining Italian side Bologna on a one-year loan in 2020.
 After his loan spell ended, he was signed by Bologna on a permanent basis and remained in Italy for another twelve months.

 Víkingur Reykjavik

-In July 2022, Þórðarson returned to Iceland and joined top-flight side Víkingur Reykjavik.
+In July 2022, Gísli returned to Iceland and joined top-flight side Víkingur Reykjavik.
 During his two-and-a-half-year stint with Vikingur, he aided the club to a league title win in 2023, two Icelandic Cup wins, one Icelandic Super Cup victory, and made six appearances in the 2024–25 UEFA Conference League league phase.

 Lech Poznań

-On 7 January 2025, Þórðarson signed a four-and-a-half-year contract with Polish Ekstraklasa club Lech Poznań.
+On 7 January 2025, Gísli signed a four-and-a-half-year contract with Polish Ekstraklasa club Lech Poznań.
 He made his professional debut for Lech on 31 January, starting in a 4–1 league win over Widzew Łódź.
-On 11 March 2025, Lech announced Þórðarson would miss the rest of the season due to a shoulder injury sustained during training.
+On 11 March 2025, Lech announced Gísli would miss the rest of the season due to a shoulder injury sustained during training.

+Gísli joined 2.
+Bundesliga side FC St. Pauli on loan on 7 August 2026, with St. Pauli having an option to sign him permanently.
+His move came two days after the departure of Jackson Irvine and two days before St. Pauli's first match of the 2026–27 season against Greuther Fürth.

 International career

-Þórðarson was first capped for Iceland at the under-19 level, appearing as a substitute in a 0–3 loss to Switzerland on 6 September 2021.
+Gísli was first capped for Iceland at the under-19 level, appearing as a substitute in a 3–0 loss to Switzerland on 6 September 2021.
 In 2024, he made his debuts for the Iceland under-20 and under-21 teams.

-Þórðarson earned his first senior cap for the senior national team on 10 October 2025, coming on as a substitute in the 86th minute of a 3–5 FIFA World Cup qualifier loss against Ukraine.
+Gísli earned his first senior cap for the senior national team on 10 October 2025, coming on as a substitute in the 86th minute of a 3–5 FIFA World Cup qualifier loss against Ukraine.